themlstudent/Pythonisata/README.md

 Basic About Python :

-- What is Python ?
+- What is Python.
-- Why Choosee Python ?
+- Why Choosee Python.
 - Python Variable.
 - Python DataTypes.
 - Python Casting.